Adldap2/Adldap2/docs/SEARCH-FUNCTIONS.md

 This query would return no results, because we're already defining that the common name (`cn`) must equal `John Doe`.
 Applying the `orWhere()` does not amount to 'Look for an object with the common name as "John Doe" OR "Suzy Doe"'.
-This query would actually amount to 'Look for an object with the common name that equals "John Doe" OR "Suzy Doe"
+This query would actually amount to 'Look for an object with the common name that <b>equals</b> "John Doe" OR "Suzy Doe"

 To solve the above problem, we would use `orWhere()` for both fields.
 For example: